Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Limitations

 \section{Limitations}

 Our study has several limitations in scope.
 First, we focused primarily on popular gradient-based IA methods, leaving other approaches such as perturbation-based methods like LIME~\cite{ribeiro-etal-2016-trust} and SHAP~\cite{lundberg-and-lee-shap} for future work.
+Furthermore, the optimization of the interpretation methods, e.g., the prompt used in the self-answer baseline, was not explored in depth.

-Regarding model selection, we concentrated on widely-used open-weight LLMs.
-Since applying IA methods requires gradient computation through backward propagation, computational constraints limited our ability to evaluate all available models, particularly large ones such as Llama-2-70B~\cite{touvron-etal-2023-llama2} and Llama-3.1-405B~\cite{dubey-etal-2024-llama3}, and limited us to evaluate IG in \cref{ssec:scaling}.
+Second, regarding model selection, we concentrated on widely-used open-weight LLMs.
+Since applying IA methods requires gradient computation through backward propagation, computational constraints limited our ability to evaluate all available models, particularly large ones such as Llama-2-70B~\cite{touvron-etal-2023-llama2}.
+In addition, we focused exclusively on pre-trained models, excluding post-trained (e.g., instruction-tuned) models from our analysis, although this choice was motivated by starting from interpreting simpler few-shot abilities that emerged during the pre-training phase.

-Our experimental design used synthetic tasks to better identify influential examples in the few-shot setting.
+Third, our experimental design used synthetic tasks to better define influential examples in the few-shot setting.
 While this approach allowed for controlled experimentation, both the number and format of tasks were limited.
+The design of the synthetic dataset is also biased toward the input erasure method.
 Future work could explore more realistic tasks with greater variations.

-We focused exclusively on pre-training models, excluding post-training models from our analysis.
-This choice was motivated by our interest in basic few-shot learning, which is more commonly used with pre-trained models.
-Although post-training models might demonstrate higher accuracy on our tasks and the self-answer setting due to their potentially superior capabilities~\cite{riviere-etal-2024-gemma-2}, our primary focus was on evaluating IA methods rather than model performance.

-The optimization of the self-answer setting was not explored in depth, as our main interest lay in examining whether larger models showed improved performance in this setting rather than enhancing the setting itself.

-Finally, while our ambiguous tasks were designed with two potential functions in mind, we acknowledge that models might interpret these tasks differently than intended.
-However, since our focus was on whether models could recognize these as ambiguous tasks with two possible answers and use specific examples to determine the appropriate response, we believe this limitation does not significantly impact our findings.
+Finally, we may have to acknowledge that models might interpret these tasks differently than intended.
+As described in the discussion, models may sometimes rely on their inductive biases that can not be attributed to input tokens.
+Tracing their rationale not only into input but also model internals may also be needed to fully interpret the model's inductive reasoning process.